railwayapp/docs/src/pages/develop/cli.md

 ## Local Shell

-Open an interactive subshell loaded with environment variables from your active service.
+Open an interactive subshell loaded with your project's environment variables.

 ```bash
 railway shell